 Still, becoming naturalized is not guaranteed, and it can take a long time to happen.
 You must become a legal resident in the United States and live here for five years before you can apply for citizenship.

 In the majority of cases, noncitizens holding permanent resident status verification (also called a green card) cannot vote in federal elections.
-Legal permanent residents are allowed to vote in a handful of states and cities, including San Francisco and Chicago.
+Legal permanent residents are allowed to vote in specific local elections in a handful of states and cities, including San Francisco and Chicago (local public school council elections).
 Undocumented immigrants cannot vote anywhere in the United States.

 Are You Allowed to Vote?
 An Imperfect Science

 Finding out whether or not you're allowed to vote can be a confusing process.
 A federal law that took effect in 1995 — the so-called "Motor Voter" law — requires motor vehicle service offices to offer you voting registration materials when you apply for a driver's license or an ID card.
 Having those registration materials in hand, though, does not equal the right to vote.
 Some states have tweaked the 1995 law by allowing DMV clerks to ask you whether you are a citizen before handing over registration cards.

 Advocates for the right of noncitizens to vote maintain that anyone who works and pays taxes in the United States should have that privilege.
 They think that keeping such residents from voting amounts to taxation without representation, which is one of the principles the United States' founding fathers fought against.